popcorn-time-ru/popcorn-ru/Documentation/Debian-10-11.md

 ```

 #### Remove The Firewall
-Next, we are going to disable SELinux, this will allow the Popcorn Time Ru API to work correctly.<br>
+Next, we are going to disable SELinux, this will allow the Popcorn Time API to work correctly.<br>
 ```sh
 apt remove -y ufw
 ```

 #### MariaDB & Redis
-Next, we are going to install MariaDB and Redis, these are the databases that the Popcorn Time Ru API will use.<br>
+Next, we are going to install MariaDB and Redis, these are the databases that the Popcorn Time API will use.<br>
 ```sh
 sh -c "DEBIAN_FRONTEND=noninteractive apt-get install -y mariadb-server mariadb-client mariadb-common redis-server" systemctl enable --now mariadb redis-server